synthetic-methods/xtal/README.md

 # About

-XTAL is a cross-platform header-only zipper/combinator library for musical Digital Signal Processing (DSP).
+XTAL is a cross-platform header-only template-combinator library for musical Digital Signal Processing (DSP).
-It provides an extensible and performant framework for rapid prototyping and development, aimed at building real-time instruments/effects for hardware and software.
+It provides an extensible and performant framework for the rapid prototyping and development of instruments and effects targeting native and embedded platforms.
 Programs developed using XTAL resemble the `SynthDef` subsystem of SuperCollider, while fulfilling the event-handling and buffer-processing cycle required by C++ frameworks like CoreAudio, JUCE, and Max/Min.

-Core to the design of XTAL is template composition, utilizing the class-decorator pattern to compose behaviour/state transparently.
-Both pure and stateful functors can be compiled into acyclic networks through functional application and composition.
-Defined at the sample-level and range/block-level respectively, `process`es and `processor`s can be controlled dynamically either by manipulating state directly (e.g. sample history) or through `vtable`d template switching (e.g. algorithm reconfiguration).
+Central to the design of XTAL is template composition, utilizing the class-decorator pattern to compose behaviour/state transparently.
+Acyclic networks comprising both pure and stateful functors are defined functional application and composition.
+At the sample-level and range/block-level respectively, `process`es and `processor`s can be controlled dynamically either by manipulating state directly or through `vtable`d template switching.
 As a result, branching and queueing is kept to a minimum, enhancing both code ergonomics and program throughput/latency.

-Networks are are organized into self-contained nodes, driven by statically-routed events which can be immediate, delayed, or slewed/tweened.
-Nodes represent a discrete processing unit, and decorated with custom scheduling, storage, queues, and other resources.
-The functional construction determines the architecture of the network, and observes `rvalue`/`lvalue` semantics to organize data flow.
+Networks are are organized into self-contained nodes, driven by statically-routed events which can be immediate, delayed, or tweened.
+Nodes represent a discrete processing unit, and can be decorated with custom scheduling, storage, queues, and other resources.
+The functional construction determines the architecture of the network, observing `rvalue`/`lvalue` semantics to maximise data-sharing and cache performance.

 The following sections provide an overview of the usage and development of this library.
 Further insight may be gleaned from the `*.hh` implementations or `*.cc` tests in [`include/xtal/**`](include/xtal/?ts=3).